 Remember, the condition is in the Act and regulation and must be complied with before development commences.
-Failure to do so will result in the local planning authority undertaking enforcement action against you.
+Failure to do so will result in the local planning authority taking enforcement action against the applicant.

 Where development is required to achieve a minimum 10% BNG there is no scope to negotiate for a lower figure.
 10% is the legal minimum allowed.